Hugo Danner: Comics

 Munro is forced to oppose his father when Danner orders the Sons of Dawn to attack a Brazilian city.
 The combined might of the All-Star Squadron defeats the Sons of Dawn and Danner is killed during the final battle.

 Danner starred in the four-issue miniseries Legend (April–July 2005) by writer Howard Chaykin and artist Russ Heath, published by the DC imprint Wildstorm.
 Cover blurbs on the first two issues read, "Inspired by Philip Wylie's Novel Gladiator".
 The story now takes place in the second half of the 20th century, with the Vietnam War replacing World War I, but the story remaining for the most part intact.

+Hugo Danner appears in the 2015 graphic novel Nemo: River of Ghosts, written by Alan Moore and illustrated by Kevin O'Neill.
+Hugo Danner is portrayed as the first and only genuine American superhuman.
+After World War I, disillusioned with humanity, Danner seeks to create a civilization of superhumans like himself in the ruins of Utopia.
+However, Clark Savage Sr. (father of Doc Savage) hires Hugo Hercules to stop him, fearing competition for his own superhuman son.
+Danner and Hercules engage in an epic battle, which ends with Danner's death, his head crushed by a headbutt from Hercules.
+Danner's death is kept secret, and the U.S. government begins faking the existence of superhumans in the 1920s, since the only real one had "disappeared."